wacfwru/financial_report/README.md

 # financial_report
 Code and data for the annual financial report

-Data formatted as in 2019 files should be created for each year, the .Rmd file can be used to create the finanical report for the WACFWRU.
+Data need to be formatted as in example files for each year, then the .Rmd file will create the annual finanical report for the WACFWRU.